ibm-cloud-docs/satellite/link-endpoints.md

    ```
    {: pre}

-5. From your source client, test the connection to your {{site.data.keyword.satelliteshort}} endpoint by using the address.
+5. From your source client in the {{site.data.keyword.cloud_notm}} private network, test the connection to your {{site.data.keyword.satelliteshort}} endpoint by using the address.
 For example, depending on your source client, you might send a curl request to the endpoint:
   ```
   curl http://<linkserver_hostname>:<nodeport>
   ```